mdjahidhasan009/JavaScript-Note/class_object_variable/class.md

 ## Static Methods
-Static methods are defined on the class itself rather than on instances of the class.
+Static methods are **defined on the class itself rather than on instances of the class**.
 They are called on the class, not on the objects created from the class.

 ```js
 class MathUtilities {
   static add(a, b) {